GracesGames/GracesGames.github.io/_posts/2017-07-23-Elemental-Survival.markdown

 ---
-layout: post
+layout: default
+modal-id: 6
 title:  Elemental Survival
-date:   2017-07-23 02:03:00 +0200
+date: 2014-07-13
-categories: Unreal Engine Web Windows
-image: ../assets/images/elemental_survival/Thumbnail.png
+img: ElementalSurvival-Index-Image.png
+alt: Elemental-Survival
 ---

-{:.p-center}
 [PLAY HERE][gamejolt-elemental-survival]

 After developing a fully working game in the [Unity Engine][unity-3d], it was time to release a game developed using [Unreal Engine 4][unreal-engine-4].
 The goal of using the Unreal Engine was to get familiar with C++ since it is the industry de facto programming language.
 However, to apply agile programming, the plan was to develop a prototype using the new [Blueprints Visual Scripting][blueprints] system, which would then be converted to a C++ project.